vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/23_mar18_iso_meeting_report.md

 std::variant<std::string, bool> x = "abc";
 ```

 If you guessed `bool`, you are correct... yuck.
-Zhihao's paper provides a set of formal rules to make sure that the converting constructor of `std::variant` always does the most obvious thing: in short, it doesn't take narrowing conversions and boolean conversions into account.
+Zhihao's paper provides a set of formal rules to make sure that the converting constructor of `std::variant` always does the most obvious thing: in short, it doesn't allow *narrowing conversions* and *boolean conversions*.
 While this breaks some code, the room agreed on forwarding this to LWG as there is not much C++17 code in the wild and as these fixes are greatly needed to increase the adoption of `std::variant`.

 We looked at [(P0887R0) "The identity metafunction"](http://wg21.link/P0887) *(by Timur Doumler)* next, which proposes the addition of a simple "identity" metafunction to the Standard Library: